freealise/freealise/politics/README.md

 https://linuxfoundation.eu/en/join

 https://en.wikipedia.org/wiki/List_of_Pirate_Parties
-national ruling Pirate Party of Marie Byrd Land (ask for affiliation)
+national ruling Pirate Party of Pranke Island (after joining)

 free.eu.com is against bureaucracy - which is appropriate when necessary for compliance (or in a religious structure) but beyond it a threat to survival
 with an example of Belarusian Krolevec(?) as a free economic zone (+city projects)